Biology (BIOL)

 Satisfies: a BACR for natural sciences.

 First of a three-quarter sequence concerned with the structure and function of the human organism.
-Chemistry, Cells, Histology, Integumentary system, Skeletal system, Excitable tissues, and Muscular system will be completely and thoroughly covered.
+Chemistry, Cells, Histology, Integumentary system, Skeletal system, Excitable tissues, and Muscular system are completely and thoroughly covered.
+Companion course to BIOL 232L.

 Satisfies: a BACR for natural sciences.

 Second of a three-quarter sequence concerned with the structure and function of the human organism.
-Nervous system, Autonomic Nervous system, Special senses, Endocrine system, Cardiovascular system, Lymphatic system & Immunity will be completely and thoroughly covered.
+Nervous system, Autonomic Nervous system, Special senses, Endocrine system, Cardiovascular system, Lymphatic system & Immunity are completely and thoroughly covered.
+Companion course to BIOL 233L.

 Satisfies: a BACR for natural sciences.

 Third of a three-quarter sequence concerned with the structure and function of the human organism.
-Respiratory system, Digestive system, Nutrition and Metabolism, Urinary system, and Reproductive system will be completely and thoroughly covered.
+Respiratory system, Digestive system, Nutrition and Metabolism, Urinary system, and Reproductive system are completely and thoroughly covered.
+Companion course to BIOL 234L.

-This course will discuss micro-organisms and animal parasites, with chief emphasis on those which affect human health.
-A laboratory is included.
+Discusses micro-organisms and animal parasites, with chief emphasis on those which affect human health.
+Companion course to BIOL 235L.

 Satisfies: the completion of BIOL 171 and BIOL 270 satisfies a BACR for natural sciences; the completion of BIOL 171, BIOL 172 and BIOL 270 satisfies a second BACR for natural sciences.

-Experimental design and performance, including data collection and analysis, scientific writing and use of the biological literature.
-This is a research experience course, where students learn about the scientific process, and develop, conduct, analyze and document a scientific project in a small group.
+Experimental design and performance, including data collection and analysis, scientific writing, and use of the biological literature.
+This is a research experience course, where students learn about the scientific process, and develop, conduct, analyze, and document a scientific project in a small group.
+Companion course to BIOL 270L.

 BIOL 296.
 EXPERIMENTAL.
 1-5 Credits.